squaredproject/Entwined/ndb/README.md

 ## Shrubs

 Please upload the configuration using the 'shrub.json' in this directory.
 And change the IP address to something unique.

+NOTE: This didn't work great for me.

 If you need to set it up manually---